klkinsch/getting-and-cleaning-data-project/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+## Tidy Data Set
-The set of variables that were estimated from these signals are:
+The set of variables found in the Tidy Data Set are:

 *  mean(): Mean value
 *  std(): Standard deviation
-*  mad(): Median absolute deviation
-*  max(): Largest value in array
-*  min(): Smallest value in array
-*  sma(): Signal magnitude area
-*  energy(): Energy measure.
-Sum of the squares divided by the number of values.
-*  iqr(): Interquartile range
-*  entropy(): Signal entropy
-*  arCoeff(): Autoregression coefficients with Burg order equal to 4
-*  correlation(): Correlation coefficient between two signals
-*  maxInds(): Index of the frequency component with largest magnitude
-*  meanFreq(): Weighted average of the frequency components to obtain a mean frequency
-*  skewness(): Skewness of the frequency domain signal
-*  kurtosis(): Kurtosis of the frequency domain signal
-*  bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
-*  angle(): Angle between some vectors.

 No unit of measures is reported as all features were normalized and bounded within [-1,1].

-Data Transformation with run_analysis.R
+##Data Transformation with run_analysis.R
 ---------------------------------------

-The raw data sets are processed with run_analisys.R script to create a tidy data
+The raw data sets are processed with run_analisys.R script to create a tidy dataset

 ### Merge training and test sets
 Test and training data (X_train.txt, X_test.txt), subject ids (subject_train.txt,